BrunoSPerron/AsciiEngineTS/docs/engine/Assets.md

 const engine = new AsciiEngine(container, assets)
 ```

-The engine scans the resulting path→URL map at construction time and picks out the files it recognises by path shape.
+The engine scans the resulting path → URL map at construction time and picks out the files it recognises by path shape.
 Everything else in the glob is ignored.

 ---
 ## Recognised files